 Can’t be bothered to mess around with hinges and corner brackets?
 Then just get strong string or wire and tie the pallets together.
 I don’t think they look quite as nice as mine (and it may not be quite as strong) but it’s a viable solution for the gardener short of time.

 You can further strengthen your pallet bin by hammering stakes in between the gaps of the pallet.
 This will make it super strong.
 I didn’t personally do this step, but it might be advisable if you are using string or wire to hold your pallets together.

 Insulating your pallet bin

-As mentioned earlier, your bin will have with gaps in the sides.
-While this is great for improving air flow, it does mean the pile will be cooler.
+As mentioned earlier, your bin will have gaps in the sides.
+While this is great for improving airflow, it does mean the pile will be cooler.
 This may not be a problem in the middle of summer, but this will slow things down in winter.

 Covering the top

 Carpet: Great for keeping the compost warm in winter.
-You can easily find unused carpet at the local dump.
+You can easily find unused carpets at the local dump.